First Year FAQ

 When will I have Advising Seminars?
 Are they mandatory?

 You will attend Advising Seminars once a month.
 The sessions are mandatory.
-Meeting dates will be emailed to all students, and also will be listed on the Academic Calendar.
+Meeting dates will be emailed to all students, and also will be listed in Courseworks/Canvas for your field course.

 What if my advisor is not available: is there someone else at the School I can speak to?